mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

     ![Inspect panel](../../assets/user_guides/custom_css/inspect-panel.png)

-2. **Select an Element:** Suppose you want to change the background color of your cards.
+2. **Select an element:** Suppose you want to change the background color of your cards.
 Click the "Select an element in the page to inspect it" icon in the top left corner of the inspect panel.

     ![Inspect icon](../../assets/user_guides/custom_css/inspect-icon.png)